FinchWilliam/SQL-Project/starting_with_data.md

 SQL Queries:
 ***SQL
-WITH sell_count AS -- this first cte counts the amount of each item sold per city (
+WITH sell_count AS
+(
 	SELECT
 		p.productname,
 		als.country,
+		CASE
-		CASE -- to clean up the "not available in free data set" and "not set" options WHEN als.city LIKE 'not avail%' THEN als.country WHEN als.city LIKE '%not se%' THEN als.country
+			WHEN als.city LIKE 'not avail%' THEN als.country WHEN als.city LIKE '%not se%' THEN als.country
 			ELSE als.city
 		END AS city,
-		AVG(als.productprice)/1000000 AS avg_price, -- gets the average price of all sold items and adjusts them count(*) AS number_sold
+		AVG(als.productprice)/1000000 AS avg_price,
+		count(*) AS number_sold
 	FROM
 		all_sessions als